Sigi Ziering: Career

 He started his career at Raytheon, where he worked on nuclear reactors in Boston.
 He then worked for Allied Research on space projects.
 In 1961, he was the founder and President of Space Sciences, Inc., a government contract research firm based in Waltham, Massachusetts.
 In 1968, the company was acquired by the Whittaker Corporation for US$1.8 million, which made Ziering "well-to-do".
 He and his family relocated to Los Angeles, California, where he was a research director at Whittaker.
 In 1970 he left Whittaker and founded a fish meal company, but the business failed.

 In 1973, Ziering learned of the work of a chemist, Robert Ban, who had developed radioimmunoassay techniques for detecting very low levels of drugs, hormones, etc. in bodily fluids.
 Ban had founded a company, Diagnostic Products Corporation, that manufactured and distributed kits.
 Ziering invested $50,000 into the company, and became its president.
 Ziering subsequently bought out Ban, and Ziering's wife Marilyn Ziering joined the company as vice-president.
 The company went public in 1982.
 In 2000, the company had about 1700 employees and was marketing 400 immunoassay tests along with the associated instrumentation.
 In 2006, the company was acquired for $1.86 billion by Siemens, becoming the subsidiary Siemens Healthcare Diagnostics.

 Temple Beth Am, Marilyn & Sigi Ziering Family Synagogue Center.

 Philanthropy

 He was a philanthropist to Jewish causes.
 Indeed, he was President of Temple Beth Am.
-In 1976, with his wife, he endowed a program at the Sheba Medical Center to screen all children born in Israel for hypothyroidism, thus saving more than 2,000 Israeli children from mental retardation.
+In 1976, with his wife, he endowed a program at the Sheba Medical Center to screen all children born in Israel for hypothyroidism, thus saving more than 2,000 Israeli children from intellectual disability.
 He also served on the board of trustees of the American Jewish University in Bel Air and as co-chair of the Los Angeles section of the United States Holocaust Memorial Museum in Washington, D.C.